Fact check: Is Putin threatening to use nuclear weapons? – DW – 11/20/2024

 The possibility of a preemptive strike was also discussed at the meeting.
 The old doctrine only permitted the use of nuclear weapons as a counterstrike.

-On Tuesday of this week, Putin signed a decree that broadens the scope of when Russia can use nuclear weapons, sending out a clear message to the West and Ukraine.
+On November 19, Putin signed a decree that broadens the scope of when Russia can use nuclear weapons, sending out a clear message to the West and Ukraine.
 The new doctrine would effectively enable Moscow to launch a nuclear response in the event of a "massive launch of air and space weapons," even if these are conventional arms.

+This video is not the only one currently being circulated on X, the platform formerly known as Twitter, with claims that it is Putin's alleged reaction to the recent US decision.
+Another viral video post on X claims Putin said Russia was "now officially at war with NATO."

 On November 18, Kremlin spokesman Dmitry Peskov said in Moscow that allowing Ukraine to use missiles in Russia would trigger a "significant new round of escalation."
 He also referred to Putin's September statement: "Only NATO military personnel can assign flight missions to these missile systems.
 Ukrainian servicemen cannot do this.
 Therefore, it is not a question of allowing the Ukrainian regime to strike Russia with these weapons or not.
 It is about deciding whether NATO countries become directly involved in the military conflict or not."